 All students have to do is to upload one financial aid award letter to see similar awards for this year.
 That’s it.

 Just think about the possible advantages.
 Students will have the information they need to appeal an award letter if necessary.
 For students who can’t afford to apply to multiple colleges, one award letter will essentially serve as an application for all of the college members of TuitionFit.
 The same is true for those students who fail to apply to a safety school and only realize the consequences as they received their financial aid awards.

 I know, the question is why would colleges even participate?
 That was my first question for Mark Salisbury, the developer of TuitionFit.
 The answer is basically demographics.
 The number of students going to college peaked around 2011.
 Since then, colleges have been chasing fewer students.

 You can see this in the annual list that the National Association for College Admission Counseling (NACAC) posts every May.
 This is a list of colleges still accepting students because they haven’t filled their classes for the year.
 And the schools are often still offering financial aid for accepted students.
 Instead of waiting until May to start chasing students, TuitionFit allows colleges to find qualified students and make offers before the acceptance deadline.

-TuitionFit has just gone live for students to upload their Financial Aid Award letters.
-The colleges will be allowed access starting in January.
+You can learn more how TuitionFit works on their website’s Learn More page.
+Be sure to check out their blog and read A TuitionFit Success Story–Simple yet Profound.
 If you’ve received an award letter, take the time to upload it now!
 You’ll be part of TuitionFit’s goal to “shine the light on college pricing” designed to benefit students in minimizing the cost of college.